coltongrainger/fy20ta/quiz.md

 \vspace{5em}

 \newpage
-8. Argue in *full, grammatically correct, English sentences* why the bounds^[We'll define "bound" rigorously later.
-For now, you might like to know that the upper and lower bounds of a dataset approximately refer to the range of numbers between which a-whole-lotta the data lies.] for the *Empircal rule* are *different* than the bounds for *Chebyshev's theorem*.
-Or, if you'd like, write a haiku (5-7-5 syllables).
+8. Argue in **no more than 250 words** (consisting of *full, grammatically correct, English sentences*) why the bounds^[We'll define "bound" rigorously later.
+For now, you might like to know that the upper and lower bounds of a dataset approximately refer to the range of numbers between which a-whole-lotta the data lies.] given by the *Empircal rule* are *smaller but necessarily less strict* than the bounds on the spread of the data given by *Chebyshev's theorem*.